What Is A Game Drive On African Safaris?

 Table of Contents

-After watching National Geographic, Discovery, and maybe BBC Wild, you might have had the crew going for a game drive to capture the day’s wildlife activities.
-You must be wondering what is a game drive on an African Safari.
+After watching National Geographic, Discovery, and maybe BBC Wild, you might have had the crew go for a game drive to capture the day’s wildlife activities.
+You must be wondering what a game drive on an African Safari.

 Well, a Game Drive on African Safaris is an activity commonly done while in the African wild, to go and look for wildlife in a National Park, National Reserve, or maybe a conservancy.
 It is mostly a guided excursion by a professional safari guide and a spotter.

 Let’s define the two words, Game and Drive.
-Game, in this case, refers to animals in a protected wild area, and drive, means, driving across the terrains of this protected area.
-Hence a Game drive would simply mean driving in a protected area in search of wildlife.
+Game, in this case, refers to animals in a protected wild area, and drive means driving across the terrain of this protected area.
+Hence, a Game drive would simply mean driving in a protected area in search of wildlife.

 Who is involved in an African Safari Game drive?

-The other person involved in a game drive on African Safari is a spotter, in most cases, not in Kenya, but in some southern African countries, they sit at the front of the vehicle and their work is to spot sightings and wildlife where they are.
+The other person involved in a game drive on an African Safari is a spotter, in most cases, not in Kenya, but in some southern African countries, they sit at the front of the vehicle, and their work is to spot sightings and wildlife where they are.

 What time of day do game drives occur?